 California Sexual Harassment Frequently Asked Questions

-Potential clients in a San Diego Sexual Harassment case often ask similar questions about how the case works and what they can expect.
+Potential clients in a San Francisco or Santa Barbara Sexual Harassment case often ask similar questions about how the case works and what they can expect.
 The following are some of those questions and brief answers in order to assist someone who is considering getting legal help.
 As with all of the information contained on our website, please understand that every case is different.
-We urge anyone who has been the victim of sexual harassment in San Diego, or anywhere in California, to reach out to us to discuss their case.
+We urge anyone who has been the victim of sexual harassment in San Francisco or Santa Barbara, or anywhere in California, to reach out to us to discuss their case.
 We will set up a confidential, free consultation to answer any questions about your specific case.

 What is sexual harassment?